 - A laboratory certificate issued within the previous 6 months, showing that the level of lead in your water supply is over the legal limit.
 The issuing laboratory must be accredited by the Irish National Accreditation Board (INAB) for testing for lead in drinking water.

 You must get the remedial work done before applying for the grant and it must cost at least €200.
 Any contractor that you use must give you a current tax clearance certificate or a Revenue Online Service (ROS) printout of an eTax Clearance.
 They must provide itemised receipts, detailing the work carried out and the associated costs.
 They must also certify in writing that any materials used, including pipes and fittings, are of appropriate quality and that a proper standard of workmanship has been applied.
 You will need to enclose these certificates and receipts with your application for the grant.

 Lead pipes outside your property’s boundary

-If your drinking water comes through lead pipes that are outside the boundaries of your property, they must be replaced as well as the internal pipes.
-If you are a customer of Irish Water and you plan to replace the lead pipes within your property’s boundary, you must first apply for Irish Water’s Customer Opt-In Lead Pipe Replacement Scheme.
+If your drinking water comes through lead pipes that are outside the boundaries of your property, they must also be replaced.
+If you are a customer of Irish Water and you plan to replace the lead pipes within your property’s boundary, you must first apply for Irish Water’s Customer Opt-In Lead Pipe Replacement Scheme (pdf).
 Under this scheme, Irish Water will replace any lead pipes on the public side of your property’s boundary.

 Evidence of income

-The grant is means-tested – see ‘Rates’ below.
+The grant is means-tested – see ‘How much is the grant?’ below.
 You will have to provide evidence of your household income when applying.
 This is calculated as your gross taxable income in the previous tax year, together with that of your spouse or partner.
 The required evidence is:

-The level of grant is based on the household’s gross annual income in the previous tax year, as set out in the table below.
+The level of grant is based on your household’s gross annual income in the previous tax year, as set out in the table below.

 |Household income per year||Percentage of approved costs available||Maximum grant payable|